 Some buyers assume that because SPC flooring has “stone” in it, it only comes in stone or natural looks.

 That couldn’t be further from the truth!
 Again, the “stone” in stone-plastic composite refers to the core layer only.
 While SPC is generally marketed as a fake wood or fake stone floor, there are plenty of unique designs in virtually any style available.

 How Durable Is SPC Vinyl Plank Flooring?

 Truth: even the most durable wood flooring may have problems competing with quality SPC vinyl plank flooring.
-Now, exceptions apply for crummier, budget brands of SPC—but in general, this is a seriously durable floor.
+Now, exceptions apply for crummier, budget brands—but in general, this is a seriously durable floor.